 - How do you plan to deal with wastewater?

 2. Contact a surveyor to create a Plan of Proposed Subdivision.
 The surveyor must be a Registered Professional Planner (RPP) or a certified land surveyor.
-Depending on the proposed parcels and their zoning district, the Plan of Proposed Subdivision must meet specific guidelines as outlined in the Zoning Bylaw (learn more by clicking here).
+Depending on the proposed parcels and their zoning district, the Plan of Proposed Subdivision must meet specific guidelines as outlined in the Zoning Bylaw.

-3. After hiring a surveyor to create a Plan of Proposed Subdivision, they will submit an Application to Subdivide Land to the provincial Community Planning branch.
-Community Planning is the approving authority for subdivisions within the municipality.
+3. After hiring a surveyor to create a Plan of Proposed Subdivision, they will submit an Application to Subdivide Land to the province's Community Planning branch.

-4. After submitting an application to Community Planning, they will refer the application back to the RM for review.
+4. After applying to Community Planning, they will refer the application back to the RM for review.
 They may also send the application to other agencies.

-5. Once the RM receives the application from the province, RM staff will begin working on the rezoning and service agreement process.
+5. Once the RM receives the application from the province, RM staff will begin working on the rezoning and service agreement process (see below for more information about servicing agreements).
 The Planning Department may ask to meet with you and your surveyor to discuss other required forms, reports, studies, and documents.

 What is a Servicing Agreement?

 A Servicing Agreement is a legal document between the applicant and the municipality.
-It outlines the rights and responsibilities of the applicant regarding development, the municipality regarding parcel servicing.
-As part of a Servicing Agreement, the applicant will also be responsible for paying several servicing fees, including:
+It outlines the rights and responsibilities of the applicant regarding development and the municipality regarding parcel servicing.
+As part of a Servicing Agreement, the applicant may also be responsible for paying servicing fees, including:

 - Road and Construction